buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_CessBetweenRails.md

 # Pset_CessBetweenRails

-Properties in this property set are applicable for IfcSlab with PredefinedType TRACKSLAB, indicated that the slab is a cess or covering between rails.
+Properties in this property set are applicable for IfcSlab with PredefinedType TRACKSLAB, indicated that the slab is a cess or covering between rails.<!-- end of definition -->